-Improving the effectiveness of export performance measurement is fundamental to advancing the international marketing literature.
-In this paper, we contribute to this advancement in three ways.
-First, our approach offers a clearer understanding of the constituent elements of perceived export performance, by unpacking this construct and developing an inclusive measure that explicitly captures its multidimensionality.
+EFA L oadings Sho rt Term Lor ng Term Factors and Items Financial Nonfinancial Financial Nonfinancial I. Financial export performance (a) Export sales ratio .811 .047 .815 -.
+172 (b) Export sales profitability .756 -.
+173 .817 .078 (c) Export sales market share .625 150 .621 334 2.
+Nonfinancial export performance (a) Gaining a foothold in international markets 111 .758 118 .835 (b) Strengthening strategic positioning .035 .842 245 .866 (c) Building a strong reputation for the company .017 .826 170 .867 (d) Gaining new customers 292 .705 182 .812 (e) Building network relationships 374 .746 .044 .790 % variance explained 23.226 38.421 23.201 45.381 Cronbach's alpha .615 .848 .642 .901 unpacking this construct and developing an inclusive measure that explicitly captures its multidimensionality.
 Although the separate components of our proposed measure have previously been utilized on an individual basis, our study is among the few to use them collectively and to systematically integrate them in a sequential manner.
-Second, we respond to calls for adopting an holistic view to measuring export performance and accounting for the inherently cognitive nature of the phenomenon (e.g., Chen et al., 2016; Diamantopoulos and Kakkos, 2007; Katsikeas et al., 2000; Morgan et al., 2004; Sousa, 2004).
-We do so by adopting a contingency approach and offering a detailed and comprehensive measurement framework that systematically captures perceived export performance based on what is valued by individual managers.
+Second, we respond to calls for adopting a holistic view to measure export performance and account for the inherently cognitive nature of the phenomenon (e.g., Chen, Sousa, and He 2016; Diamantopoulos and Kakkos 2007; Katsikeas, Leonidou, and Morgan 2000; Morgan, Kaleka, and Katsikeas 2004; Sousa 2004).
+We do so by adopting a contingency approach and offering a detailed and comprehensive measurement framework that systematically captures perceived export performance based on what individual managers value.
 Third, our data demonstrated considerable heterogeneity in managers' strategic priorities with respect to assessing export performance.
-The proposed approach in this study seeks to reflect these heterogeneities and reduce the gap between academic research and business practice by tailoring the measurement to each individual firm.
-Our approach is in line with Katsikeas et al. (2000, p.
-506), who wrote: "The contingency element inherent in export performance measurement suggests that choice of measure depends on firm-specific conditions".
+The proposed approach in this study aims to reflect these heterogeneities and reduce the gap between academic research and business practice by tailoring the measurement to each individual firm.
+Our approach is in line with Katsikeas, Leonidou, and Morgan (2000, p.
+506), who state, "The contingency element inherent in export performance measurement suggests that choice of measure depends on firm-specific conditions."